laoyigrace/subject/doc/source/database_architecture.rst

 #. ``subject_property_create(context, values)`` — creates
    a property record with parameters listed in the *values* dictionary for an subject with *values['id']*.
-Returns a dictionary representation of a newly created *ImageProperty* object.
+Returns a dictionary representation of a newly created *SubjectProperty* object.
 #. ``subject_property_delete(context, prop_ref, subject_ref)`` — deletes an
    existing property record with a name *prop_ref* for an subject with the identifier *subject_ref*.